 So where are you and your pooch to go if he can't chase tennis balls on the beach?
 There are several dog parks located along the Grand Strand where dogs can run free without a leash.
 "Barc Parks" at Market Common and the Grand Strand YMCA in Myrtle Beach and the new North Myrtle Beach Rec Center are great gathering spots for dogs and their owners.

 If you and your dog need a little time apart, there are several full-service kennels where you can board your dog for a few days.
 Some are even like getting your dog its own hotel room, such as the K9 Cabana, Sit & Stay Awhile, and All Tails Wag in Myrtle Beach.
 Annie's Grooming Tails in Surfside Beach is just one of many groomers where you can pamper the pooch.

-Keep an eye out for some fun, pet-friendly events that are held throughout the year on the Grand Strand, such as Bark at the Park Night at Pelicans Ballpark, where you can take your pup out to the ol’ ballgame to shag some foul balls and feast on hot dogs.
+Keep an eye out for some fun, pet-friendly events that are held throughout the year on the Grand Strand, such as the Paws for a Cause Parade in Market Common and Bark at the Park Night at Pelicans Ballpark, where you can take your pup out to the ol’ ballgame to shag some foul balls and feast on hot dogs.